 I’m very grateful to have had the opportunity to try this (so far exclusive) design with the lovely plush fashion fabric, but in retrospect perhaps this was not wise in the context of a review, because I don’t have the ability to test their currently-available black satin version and see how well it stands up to the test of time.
 So while I will keep an eye on how this corset fares with use, please be aware that it may not directly apply to how the satin version behaves.

 This corset is stocked from size 16″ to 46″.
-It starts at $65 in price up to a maximum of $73, but you will be able to save 10% by using the discount code CORSETLUCY .
-Be aware that I don’t earn a dime from this coupon code; it is simply a token of thanks by them to be used for any of my Youtube subscribers.
+It starts at $67 USD and price varies based on size and fashion fabric.
+Be aware that I don’t earn a dime from this.
 Purchasing and additional information can be found on the Orchard Corset website here.